AI and Earth Observation: Apply AI to satellite data for sustainability, biodiversity and climate adaptation

-We support you from initial orientation to implementation.
+We support you from first idea to working pilot.

-Space technologies are changing how we observe, plan, decide and act — not in space, but here on Earth.
-Satellite data reveals changes in soils, water bodies and vegetation, while also enabling economic applications: organisations can identify supply chain risks, prioritise land for production or infrastructure, and make the energy performance of buildings visible.
+This is not about space.
+It is about better decisions on Earth.
+AI applied to satellite data reveals changes in soils, water bodies and vegetation, identifies supply chain risks, prioritises land for restoration or infrastructure, and makes the energy performance of buildings visible.

-In this way, economies can be steered more precisely, cities can be planned for climate resilience, infrastructure can be monitored, and humanitarian operations as well as disaster response can be better coordinated.
+Economies can be steered more precisely, cities can be planned for climate resilience, infrastructure can be monitored, and humanitarian operations as well as disaster response can be better coordinated.
+The combination of Earth observation data and AI is what makes this practical at the scale of a single project team.
+Read more about specific applications: Earth Observation for Sustainability and Earth Observation for Agriculture.

 Spot opportunities and seize them: Which space-tech solutions align with your mission?